Victoria and Albert Museum: British galleries

 The galleries also link design to wider trends in British culture.
 For instance, design in the Tudor period was influenced by the spread of printed books and the work of European artists and craftsmen employed in Britain.
 In the Stuart period, increasing trade, especially with Asia, enabled wider access to luxuries like carpets, lacquered furniture, silks and porcelain.
 In the Georgian age there was an increasing emphasis on entertainment and leisure.
 For example, the increase in tea drinking led to the production of tea paraphernalia such as china and caddies.
 European styles are seen on the Grand Tour also influenced taste.
 As the Industrial Revolution took hold, the growth of mass production produced entrepreneurs such as Josiah Wedgwood, Matthew Boulton and Eleanor Coade.
 In the Victorian era new technology and machinery had a significant effect on manufacturing, and for the first time since the reformation, the Anglican and Roman Catholic Churches had a major effect on art and design such as the Gothic Revival.
-There is a large display on the Great Exhibition which, among other things, led to the founding of the V&A. In the later 19th century, the increasing backlash against industrialisation, led by John Ruskin, contributed to the Arts and Crafts movement.
+There is a display of items purchased from the Great Exhibition.
+In the later 19th century, the increasing backlash against industrialisation, led by John Ruskin, contributed to the Arts and Crafts movement.